Trajectory probability hypothesis density filter: Abstract

 \section{Abstract}

-This paper presents the probability hypothesis density (PHD) filter for sets of trajectories.
-The resulting filter, which is referred to as trajectory probability density filter (TPHD), is capable of estimating trajectories in a principled way without requiring to evaluate all measurement-to-target association hypotheses.
-As the PHD filter, the TPHD filter is based on recursively obtaining the best Poisson approximation to the multitrajectory filtering density in the sense of minimising the Kullback-Leibler divergence.
-We also propose a Gaussian mixture implementation of the TPHD recursion, the Gaussian mixture TPHD (GMTPHD), and a computationally efficient implementation, the $L$-scan GMTPHD, which only updates the PDF of the trajectory states of the last $L$ time steps.
+This paper presents the probability hypothesis density (PHD) filter for sets of trajectories: the trajectory probability density (TPHD) filter.
+The TPHD filter is capable of estimating trajectories in a principled way without requiring to evaluate all measurement-to-target association hypotheses.
+The TPHD filter is based on recursively obtaining the best Poisson approximation to the multitrajectory filtering density in the sense of minimising the Kullback-Leibler divergence.
+We also propose a Gaussian mixture implementation of the TPHD recursion.
+Finally, we include simulation results to show the performance of the proposed algorithm.